happypeter/edocs/soho.md

     - being short is being cat-safe
   - what about white thicken voile sheers for my bedroom?
     - the balcony has roof, so the sunshine won't be as strong as living room
-    - this is nordic style, love the demo videos on Pingduoduo
+    - this is Scandinavian style, love the demo videos on Pingduoduo
   - big_window_curtain
     - hanging board thickness 1.3cm, unlimited depth
     - how to connect two 1m sticks to a 2m, ordered pp joint, TODO.